ckdrew670/eleventy-template/README.md

 {% endblock content %}
 ```

-Your markdown content file should then declare this child template as it's layout.
+Your markdown file should then declare this child template as its layout.
 It will inherit the extended `base.njk` template too.

 ```md
 ---